dccuchile/wefe/docs/conceptual_guides/mitigation_framework.rst

+.. _mitigation framework:

 Mitigation Framework
 ====================

 .. note::
-   If you want to see tutorials on how to mitigate (debias) bias in word embedding models, visit :ref:`bias mitigation` in the User Guide.
+   If you want to see tutorials on how to mitigate (debias) bias in word embedding models, visit :ref:`Bias Mitigation <bias mitigation>` in the User Guide.

 WEFE standardizes all mitigation methods through an interface inherited from